Introduction to Azure Security

 This section provides additional information regarding key features in security operations and summary information about these capabilities.

-Operations Management Suite Security and Audit Dashboard
+Security and Audit Dashboard

-The OMS Security and Audit solution provides a comprehensive view into your organization’s IT security posture with built-in search queries for notable issues that require your attention.
-The Security and Audit dashboard is the home screen for everything related to security in OMS.
+The Security and Audit solution provides a comprehensive view into your organization’s IT security posture with built-in search queries for notable issues that require your attention.
+The Security and Audit dashboard is the home screen for everything related to security in Log Analytics.
 It provides high-level insight into the Security state of your computers.
 It also includes the ability to view all events from the past 24 hours, 7 days, or any other custom time frame.

-In addition, you can configure OMS Security & Compliance to automatically carry out specific actions when a specific event is detected.
+In addition, you can configure Security & Compliance to automatically carry out specific actions when a specific event is detected.

 Azure Resource Manager